jj49411/Makers_notes/Week1.md

 - Write user stories
 - Domain Model
 - Write a feature test (What is the beheviour I expect?)
+- rspec -fd (gives a description of the actions the code do)

 Live Coding
 **PiggyBank**